ibm-cloud-docs/event-notifications/en-data-security.md

 ### Deleting Event Notifications instances
 {: #en-delete}

-If you no longer need an instance of {{site.data.keyword.en_short}}, you can delete the service instance by using {{site.data.keyword.Bluemix_notm}} CLI.
+If you no longer need an instance of {{site.data.keyword.en_short}}, you can delete the service instance by using {{site.data.keyword.cloud_notm}} CLI.
 You can also choose to delete your service instance by using the console.
 Any data that is stored related to that instance is also deleted.

 ### Restoring deleted data for {{site.data.keyword.en_short}}